Islamic calligraphy: Kufic

 The Kufic style emphasizes rigid and angular strokes, it developed alongside the Naskh script in the 7th century.
 Although some scholars dispute this, Kufic script was supposedly developed around the end of the 7th century in Kufa, Iraq, from which it takes its name.
 The style later developed into several varieties, including floral, foliated, plaited or interlaced, bordered, and square kufic.
 Due to its straight and orderly style of lettering, Kufic was frequently used in ornamental stone carving as well as on coins.
-It was the main script used to copy the Qur'an from the 8th to 10th century and went out of general use in the 12th century when the flowing naskh style became more practical.
+It was the main script used to copy the Quran from the 8th to 10th century and went out of general use in the 12th century when the flowing naskh style became more practical.
 However, it continued to be used as a decorative element to contrast superseding styles.

 There was no set rules of using the Kufic script; the only common feature is the angular, linear shapes of the characters.
 Due to the lack of standardization of early Kufic, the script differs widely between regions, ranging from very square and rigid forms to flowery and decorative ones.

 Common varieties include square Kufic, a technique known as banna'i.
 Contemporary calligraphy using this style is also popular in modern decorations.

 Decorative Kufic inscriptions are often imitated into pseudo-Kufics in medieval and Renaissance Europe.
 Pseudo-Kufics is especially common in Renaissance depictions of people from the Holy Land.
 The exact reason for the incorporation of pseudo-Kufic is unclear.
 It seems that Westerners mistakenly associated 13th–14th century Middle Eastern scripts with systems of writing used during the time of Jesus, and thus found it natural to represent early Christians in association with them.